Angioedema is the swelling of the deeper layers of the skin, caused by a build-up of fluid.

 Medication for hereditary angioedema

-The medication that is used to treat hereditary angioedema falls into one of two categories:
+The medication used to treat hereditary angioedema falls into one of two categories:

-Danazol is a synthetic hormone that is effective in preventing the symptoms of angioedema because it helps boost levels of the C1-1NH protein.
+Danazol is a synthetic hormone that is effective in preventing the symptoms of angioedema because it helps boost levels of the C1-inh protein.

 However, danazol can cause a number of unpleasant side effects if used on a long-term basis.
 For example, it may cause:

-Tranexamic acid is an alternative medication to danazol.
-It is usually as effective as danazol but does not cause as many side effects and is preferred for use in women.
+Tranexamic acid is also an alternative medication to danazol.
+It can be as effective as danazol, but does not cause as many side effects and is preferred for use in women.

 Common side effects of icatibant include:

-Purified C1-inhibitor concentrate (plasma-derived or recombinant) is still widely used to replace the missing protein in the blood.
-It is needed for patients undergoing surgery to prevent attacks caused by surgical trauma.
-It is used to treat acute attacks, and is injected directly into the vein.
+Purified C1-inhibitor concentrate is widely used to replace the missing protein in the blood.
+It's needed for patients undergoing surgery, to prevent attacks caused by surgical trauma.
+It's used to treat acute attacks and is injected directly into the vein.